JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-22-invited-to-private-event.md

 Eventually, we reached Battambang.
 As our hotel drew close, Srey pointed out a brightly lit street and told us that karaoke was popular in Cambodia.
 It seemed too good an opportunity to pass up; I asked Own if she wanted to join us for some karaoke the following evening, and she said yes!
 We parted ways and trundled off to bed, dreaming of K-pop and tortoises.

-The next morning, we woke up excited for the day ahead in this bustling city.
-Jonny enjoyed a tasty breakfast with not one but two meaty flies in his noodles before we scooted off to look round some nearby temples left over from the Angkor period (dilapidated but still extremely impressive).
+The following morning, we woke up excited for the day ahead in this bustling city.
+Jonny enjoyed a tasty breakfast with not one but two meaty flies in his noodles, before we scooted off to look round some nearby temples left over from the Angkor period (dilapidated but still extremely impressive).
 Next, we rode on the infamous bamboo train, though “train” is an overstatement, as the entire contraption consisted of a bamboo raft precariously attached to a moped engine.

 ![null](/img/da5a05d1-107d-4a58-873c-571a5b1b1b89.png)

-Seemingly, this particular attraction used to be a white-knuckle ride, but it has recently moved location and become quite tame.
+Seemingly, this particular attraction used to be a white-knuckle ride, but it recently moved location and has become quite tame.
 Nonetheless, we met an interesting and insatiably talkative chap on the ride, whom we nicknamed ‘Fulton’ both due to the fact that this was printed on his T-shirt and because he was a self-confessed rather large man.

 ![null](/img/9446431a-b7d5-4533-af7b-25f1a7da36ba.png)